What's The Inspiration?

 Bill gulped.
 “What kind of inconsistency?”

-“The actual numbers are lower than the reports June submits.”
+“The actual numbers are lower than the reports June submits to accounting.”

 “Then talk to your assistant.”
 He pushed the file away.
 “Clearly, this is her mistake.”